Connecting Home Life to the Classroom: Creating a Nurturing Learning Environment to Call Home

 “Our founders had a vision to serve children in financial and social need in perpetuity.
 I think the mission itself really gives a purpose to our roles here,” said Wasielewski.
 “We know we’re fulfilling Mr. and Mrs. Hershey’s vision by continuing to push forward and help our kids be the best they can be.”

-Tim Wasielewski has worked at Milton Hershey School for the past 18 years.
+Tim Wasielewski has worked at Milton Hershey School for more than 20 years.
 He started as a houseparent and now serves as the Senior Director of Home Life Programs and Student Life Safety.